 So, how much will it cost to create a SaaS application?
 There is no single answer to this question, since each project is unique, as is its cost.
-However, to understand how the cost of SaaS application development is calculated, let’s discuss some important factors that affect it.
+However, to understand how we can calculate the cost of SaaS application development, let’s discuss some important factors that affect it.

 Scope of your SaaS project

 First, decide what kind of SaaS product you are going to create.
-Conventionally, SaaS services can be divided into tools and platforms.
+Conventionally, we can divide SaaS services into tools and platforms.
 As a rule, tools have a limited scope.
 They are designed to solve one or two problems and are only expected to perform a few functions to their full potential.
 An example of such a service is Buffer, which is a social media account management tool.